A Guide To The Tax Implications Of A Cash-Out Refinance

 You can deduct the interest you pay on the portion of your loan that you refinance if you make a capital improvement in your home.
 Anything that adds longevity to your home, increases its value or adapts the home to a different market counts as a capital improvement.
 Some of the most common capital improvements include:

-- Adding a swimming pool, spa or jacuzzi to your backyard
+- Adding a swimming pool, spa or hot tub to your backyard

 - Putting in a fence for privacy or aesthetic reasons

 - Incorporating a new bedroom or addition to your home

-- Fixing your roof to make it more durable
+- Fixing your roof to Increase its lifespan

 Capital improvements aren’t limited to big-ticket items.
 Here are a few smaller improvements:

-- Adding a central air-conditioning system or heating system
+- Replacing a central air-conditioning system or heating system

 - Installing a home security system

-Remember that only additions count as capital improvements.
+Remember that home additions are the only things that count as capital improvements.
 Home repairs don’t improve the baseline value of your property and don’t qualify for an interest deduction.
-Some home repairs that don’t qualify for an interest deduction include:
+This includes repairs like the following:

 - Fixing an HVAC system